 The rich coconut cream turn these puffs from classic to something extra delicious.
 We have double dose of coconut in these puffs: full fat coconut milk and coconut flakes on the top.
 These dessert takes times but once made you will be rewarded with amazingly delicious creamy puffs with delicate coconut flavour.

 And if you're looking for something different, try our recipe for classic cream puffs, also delicious and creamy.
 For coconut lovers, we have the recipe for simple coconut pudding.

 Making coconut cream

 Our coconut cream used for filling the puffs is in fact classic pastry cream.
 We just swap some of the regular milk with coconut milk to get delicate coconut flavour.

-Transfer everything back to the saucepan and cook until you get thick pudding like cream.
+Transfer everything back to the saucepan and cook stirring until you get a thick pudding like cream.
 Your coconut cream is ready, just strain it and keep in the fridge until ready to use.

 Making choux pastry